 Altra is mainly known for two key features with their shoes.
 The first being the ‘zero drop’ which is also know as barefoot running and simulates walking/running in bare feet.
 If you haven’t used this feature then try it out slowly as many people can have issues with Plantar Fasciitis having become used to standard shoes that mainly have a drop (slight or otherwise) from the heel to the toe.
 The other main feature is the wide toe box which provides them with a very unique look.
 If you are into long distance hiking, your feet can often swell at least a full size and this wide toe box allows your feet to breathe and expand which is a feature I love.

 These shoe are very, very comfortable.
 One criticism of shoes with this amount of cushioning is that you potentially lose a bit of traction and feel for the ground you are walking.
 In my case I found the Olympus 3.5’s to have good grip (not as much as the Lone Peaks) while still providing good ground sensitivity.
 The shoe feels light to wear, they breathe well and dry out quickly when they get wet.
-And they can be worn straight out of the box without having to add any inserts.
+And they can be worn straight out of the box without having to add any inserts or wear them in.

 The Olympus 3.5’s come in a very large range of sizings all the way up to size 15 US which is what I wear so they are going to be available for most hikers.
 Having said that most retailers in Australia don’t carry the very large sizes in stock (the average shoe size for men is around size 10.5 US).
 So you may have to look elsewhere and in my case I purchased through Amazon Australia which sources the shoes directly for Altra in the US.
 The sizing runs ever so slightly small so if you have any doubt go up a size – if buying online then source from a supplier that has a good return policy if you aren’t sure on your size.
 The colours on these shoes are reasonably unique and once you know what an Altra shoe, is you can spot them a mile away!